YarnSpinnerTool/YarnSpinner-Unity/CONTRIBUTING.md

 ### Unity & LTS support

-As we are a group of volunteers, we can only officially support the versions of Unity that are actively supported.
+As we are a group of volunteers, we can only officially support the versions of Unity that are actively supported by Unity themselves.
 Please check the official [LTS FAQ](https://support.unity.com/hc/en-us/articles/4403332003348-What-is-a-Unity-LTS-Long-Term-Support-version-and-what-can-I-expect-from-it-) for more up-to-date information.

 To recap, we currently support: